divyamamgai/UdacityProjectMovieTrailerWebsite/README.md

 $ python .\entertainment_center.py
 ```

+### How to run?

+Open the `index.html` in the browser after you have completed the build process successfuly.

 ### Where to modify the movies?

 The movies being displayed on the website are initialized in the `entertainment_center.py` as the `media.Movie` objects.